jkraemer/mail-gpg/README.md

     end

 The key will then be imported before actually trying to encrypt/send the mail.
-SoiIn theory you only need to specify the key once like that, however doing it every time does not hurt as gpg is clever enough to recognize known keys, only updating it's db when necessary.
+In theory you only need to specify the key once like that, however doing it every time does not hurt as gpg is clever enough to recognize known keys, only updating it's db when necessary.